October Lawn & Garden Tips

 For the Lawn

-- Apply a pre-emergent: To control winter weeds such as poa annua (annual bluegrass), henbit, chickweed and others, apply a pre-emergent to your Bermuda or Zoysia lawn around mid-month.
+- Apply a pre-emergent: To control winter weeds such as poa annual (annual bluegrass), henbit, chickweed, and others, apply a pre-emergent to your Bermuda or Zoysia lawn around mid-month.
 Do not apply to a fescue lawn if you plan to sow seed in the fall.
 Not only will it prevent weed seeds from germinating, it will also prevent the grass seed from germinating.
+This should be applied from late September to mid-October.

 - Lower the Blade.
 Lower your mowing height to 2-3 inches for Fescue & St. Augustine, 1-2 inches for seeded Bermuda and 0.5 - 1.5 for sodded Bermuda & Zoysia.